What Is Cover 2 In Football? Explained

 How To Beat Cover 2

 Teams will often use all go’s or some vertical package to stress the safeties.
-This is the best way to beat a cover 2 and stress the defense to either change their coverage or change their rules within the coverage.
+This is the best way to beat Cover 2 and stress the defense to either change their coverage or change their rules within the coverage.

 Learn more about coverages in football below.